ocaml/ocaml/CONTRIBUTING.md

   our ability to change it in the future.

-Doing this collective maintenance work is a selfless task, and we typically have much fewer people willing to to do it than people willing to submit new language features or generally evolve the codebase for their own specific needs.
+Doing this collective maintenance work is a selfless task, and we typically have much fewer people willing to do it than people willing to submit new language features or generally evolve the codebase for their own specific needs.
 Without a collective effort to participate, we end up with a handful of people doing the vast